kwierman/LArWhal/README.md

 > *Note:* In this case, the container is using the `nvidia-docker` commands.
 On some NVidia produced systems, the vanilla `docker` binary has been aliased to `nvidia-docker`.

-## Running Caffe within the Continer
+## Running Caffe within the Container

 In order to setup the environment, the following command needs to be issued first: